Director of Sustainability

 Sustainability Representatives Program Coordinator

-As the program intern, Mabel is organizing funding for the Sustainability Challenge, supporting representatives in their efforts, and working behind the scenes improving program efficiency.
+As the assistant coordinator, Mabel does the behind-the-scenes work to support sustainability representatives so they have the tools to thrive as community leaders.
 A Fairhaven student, she is working on an interdisciplinary concentration combining environmental education and identity in order to discuss how climate change disproportionately impacts marginalized individuals.
 Mabel is also working toward a dual minor in Education and Social Justice, and Spanish.
 She is passionate about making education more accessible and working to prepare the next generation of environmental advocates.
 In her free time, you can find Mabel climbing rocks, finding deals at local thrift shops, making art, and cooking food with her roommates.

 Location: HS 30